LeonardoGeminiani/Hyprland-dotfiles-Ws-1/hypr/hypr/HelpFile.md

   - right click on update   waybar module  *wallpaper cycle using swaybg* (no animations)

   - To change permanently the wallpaper edit the file in *~/.config/hypr/configs/Execs.conf*
   - For a persistent wallpaper after dark-light mode, edit your Execs.conf.
-Either delete or put # before exec-once=swww query | swww init and delete the # before exec-once = swww init (Lines 6 and 7 on Execs.conf )
+Either delete or put # before exec-once=swww query | swww-daemon and delete the # before exec-once = swww-daemon (Lines 6 and 7 on Execs.conf )

   - for the wallpaper styles and configurations, you can watch my video about it *https://youtu.be/6ZGzOjMJBe4*